Arrow: GPI rating

 The weight of an arrow shaft can be expressed in GPI (grains per inch).
 The length of a shaft in inches multiplied by its GPI rating gives the weight of the shaft in grains.
 For example, a shaft that is 30 inch long and has a GPI of 9.5 weighs 285 gr.
 This does not include the other elements of a finished arrow, so a complete arrow will be heavier than the shaft alone.

 Footed arrows

 Sometimes a shaft will be made of two different types of wood fastened together, resulting in what is known as a footed arrow.
 Known by some as the finest of wood arrows, footed arrows were used both by early Europeans and Native Americans.
 Footed arrows will typically consist of a short length of hardwood near the head of the arrow, with the remainder of the shaft consisting of softwood.
 By reinforcing the area most likely to break, the arrow is more likely to survive impact, while maintaining overall flexibility and lighter weight.

 Barreled arrow shafts

 A barreled arrow shaft is one that tapers in diameter bi-directionally.
 This allows for an arrow that has an optimum weight yet retains enough strength to resist flex.
-A Qing dynasty arrow shaft was examined by archery enthusiast Peter Dekker and found to exhibit the following qualities: